Have an interest in fossils or history and want to get involved?

 Our programs and activities are made possible, in part, by the enthusiastic support of volunteers

-Working in various capacities our volunteers give of their time and talents to support our missions, give back to their community and, we hope, enjoy helping bring the stories of our region to new audiences.
+Working in various capacities our volunteers support our missions with their time and talents, giving back to their community and, we hope, enjoying helping bring the stories of our region to new audiences.

 Museum Center volunteers contribute in many ways:

-- Collections and Laboratory volunteers work under the supervision of the Curatorial Staff (Paleontology or History) and assist with collections management tasks (cataloging, conservation and arrangement), laboratory work (cleaning dinosaur bones) as well as exhibit development.
+- Collections and Laboratory volunteers work under the supervision of the Curatorial Staff (Paleontology or History) and assist with collections management tasks (scanning, cataloging, conservation and arrangement), laboratory work (cleaning dinosaur bones) as well as exhibit development.